CiscoDevNet/roomdevices-macros-samples/Audio Call Dial Pad/README.md

-# Cisco CE Video Endpoints Macros - Audio Call
+# Audio Call
-This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that adds a dedicated audio call dial pad to the Touch 10.
+Create an in-room control application that adds a dedicated audio call dial pad to the Touch 10

 ---
 Snapshot of Touch 10 Home Screen Panel with Audio Dialler: